Datacenter Colocation Services Business License in Dubai

 Visa Eligibility: Based on office package selected

-Who Is This Licence Suited For?
+Who Is This License Suited For?

-The Datacenter Colocation Services licence is well suited to a broad range of investors and operators, including regional data centre developers seeking a UAE operating entity, international technology companies establishing a Middle East point of presence, managed service providers looking to offer colocation as part of a wider portfolio, and infrastructure investors targeting the growing demand from enterprise and government clients across the Gulf Cooperation Council.
+The Datacenter Colocation Services license is well suited to a broad range of investors and operators, including regional data centre developers seeking a UAE operating entity, international technology companies establishing a Middle East point of presence, managed service providers looking to offer colocation as part of a wider portfolio, and infrastructure investors targeting the growing demand from enterprise and government clients across the Gulf Cooperation Council.

 Setup Steps and Costs